 |

-Emily Newman is a Masters Student!
-Emily was born in southeast Texas, but spent most of her time growing up in Guntersville, Alabama.
-Emily loves water, living close to water her entire life, has definitely influenced her academic interests and hobbies.
+Emily Newman recently finished her Masters degree and is also working on glass sand projects.
+She was born in southeast Texas, but spent most of her time growing up in Guntersville, Alabama.
+Emily loves the water, living close to water her entire life, has definitely influenced her academic interests and hobbies.
 When she is not studying biology, Emily is likely birding, exploring on the beach, or taking care of her freshwater tanks.
 Longterm, Emily would like to pursue a career in conservation or science outreach.
-Emily will be exploring how dune fungal communities respond to disturbance and nutrient addition on Dauphin Island for her thesis.
+Emily's thesis explored how dune fungal communities respond to disturbance and nutrient addition on Dauphin Island.

 |